rage/accessibility-statements/courses.mooc.en-english.md

 ### Website features

 -   The feature 'Improve material' cannot be used with a keyboard or assistive technologies (WCAG 2.1.1).

--   Footnotes cannot be opened or used with a keyboard or screen reader (WCAG 1.3.1, 2.1.1).
-Footnotes overlay other content and cannot be closed without moving the pointer (WCAG 1.4.13).

--   Peer and self-assessment cannot be completed with only a keyboard or screen reader (WCAG 2.1.1).
-The selected value cannot be programmatically determined (WCAG 1.3.1).
-The comment field label has not been programmatically associated with the field (WCAG 1.3.1, 4.1.2).
-The progress bar for peer assessment does not scale appropriately for narrow screens (WCAG 1.4.10).

 -   Error messages in the login form are not announced by screen readers (WCAG 4.1.3).
 Link contrast ratio is insufficient (WCAG 1.4.3).